adechassey/self-service_bike_notifier/README.md

-# Bike self-service real time station notifier
+# Self-service bike real time station notifier
 ESP-12E connected to an MQTT broker and listening to a python bot streaming the station data.

 ## Installation